 - 1/3 cup heavy cream

-- In a large bowl, add the pork, beef, egg, milk, panko and allspice.
+- In a large bowl, combine ground pork and ground beef with hand.
+Add egg, milk, panko and allspice.
 Season with salt and pepper.
-Mix well with hands.
+Mix well.
 Divide the meat mixture into about 30 portions (about 1½-inch diameter).
 Roll the meat portions into meatballs with wet hands.
-Place the meatballs on a baking sheet.
+Place the meatballs on a baking sheet or large plate.
 Cover with plastic wrap and cool in the fridge for at least 30 minutes.

-- Discard most of the fat from the pan.
+- Discard all the fat from the skillet, except for about ½ tablespoon.
 Return the pan over medium-low heat.
 Add and melt ½ tablespoon butter.
-Sprinkle in the flour and stir with a wooden spoon.
-Slowly pour in the beef stock.
-Whisk until smooth.
-Add lemon juice and heavy cream.
-Stir in jam.
-Bring to a boil over medium heat.
-Reduce to a simmer for about 3 – 4 minutes until slightly thicken.
+Sprinkle in the flour and stir with a whisk.
+Slowly pour in the broth while whisking.
+Whisk until slightly thicken and pretty smooth, about 5 minutes.
+Add lemon juice, heavy cream and jam.
+Whisk to combine, about 2 – 3 minutes.
+Taste and add more lemon juice if needed.
 Season with salt and pepper to taste.
-Return the meatballs to the pan.
-Coat the meatballs with gravy.
+Return the meatballs to the skillet.
+Coat the meatballs with gravy and cook for 2 more minutes.
 Transfer the meatballs to serving plates.
 Sprinkle with parsley.
 Serve immediately with rice or pasta.

-- To ensure tasty meatballs, test the seasoning by cooking a little meat patty in a small pan.
+- In general, I used 1 teaspoon of salt & ½ teaspoon ground black pepper for each pound of ground meat.
+But to ensure tasty meatballs, test the seasoning by cooking a little meat patty in a small pan.
 Taste it.
 Add more salt and pepper if needed.

 - The meatballs need time to firm up in the fridge.
 Do not skip this part.